Marijuana is now a mainstream political issue, and all of the candidates in the 2016 presidential race have discussed it at length.

 Here’s a roundup of what the contenders have said about cannabis policy, as well as what they’ve admitted about their own marijuana consumption.

 This post will be updated as candidates continue to address the issue.
-All candidates are listed in alphabetical order.
+The candidates are listed in alphabetical order.